MTSD Inclement Weather Communication Procedures

-The announcement of weather related school delays or closings will be posted to the district’s website, mobile app, Facebook/Twitter page, sent to parents who signed up for News Flashes via text or email, as well as reported on the following local radio and television stations on or before 7:00 am:
+The announcement of school delays and closings will be posted to the district’s website, mobile app (for iOS and Android), Facebook/Twitter pages, as well as reported on the following local radio and television stations on or before 7:00 am:

 - WROZ/Fun 101.3